Carrot and coriander soup is very popular in Ireland. It’s lovely orange color makes it an ideal soup for fall and perfect to serve at Halloween.

 Mix all the ingredients together so the carrots are covered in butter and spice.

 Lower the heat.
 Cover the pot and let the vegetables sweat for an additional 8 minutes, stirring occasionally.

-Once the carrots have started to soften, add the vegetable broth.
+Once the carrots have started to soften, add the vegetable stock or broth.

 When finished cooking it should look like this.
 Turn the heat off and let it sit uncovered for about 10 minutes.